 The Perfect AI Tech Stack for Indie Authors (2026): Plan, Write, & Sell

-Writing a book has changed.
+Writing a book has fundamentally changed.

 Phase 1: The Architect (Plottr)